UTSA Roadrunners baseball

 The UTSA Roadrunners baseball team is the varsity intercollegiate baseball team representing University of Texas at San Antonio in NCAA Division I college baseball.
-The program is a member the West Division of the Conference USA (CUSA).
+The program is a member the West Division of the American Athletic Conference (The American).
 The program's home venue is Roadrunner Field.
-The team has appeared in the NCAA Tournament three times, most recently in 2013.
+The team has appeared in the NCAA tournament four times, most recently in 2025.

 History

-UTSA has competed in three conferences since the formation of the team in 1992, Southland Conference (1993-2012), Western Athletic Conference (2013), and now since 2014, Conference USA, winning two conference championships, three conference tournaments, and appearing in the NCAA Tournament three times.
+UTSA has competed in three conferences since the formation of the team in 1992, Southland Conference (1993-2012), Western Athletic Conference (2013), and now since 2014, Conference USA, winning two conference championships, three conference tournaments, and appearing in the NCAA tournament four times.

+UTSA in the NCAA Tournament

 Coaches

 Only those who coached 3 or more seasons and 30 or more games.